 We provide the named executive officers with perquisites and other benefits, including expatriate benefits, that the Committee believes are reasonable and consistent with our overall compensation program to better enable us to attract and retain superior employees for key positions.
-Generally, perquisite are determined based upon what the Committee considers to be the most customary perquisites offered by our select peer group and are not based upon a median cost for specific perquisites or for the perquisites in aggregate.
+Generally, perquisites are determined based upon what the Committee considers to be the most customary perquisites offered by our select peer group and are not based upon a median cost for specific perquisites or for the perquisites in aggregate.
 The Committee determines the level and types of expatriate benefits for the executive officers based on local market surveys taken by our human resources group.
 These surveys are not limited to our select peer group, but include a broad range of non-Korea based companies with significant operations in Korea.
 Attributed costs of the personal benefits for the named executive officers are as set forth in the Summary Compensation Table below.

-Mr. Park and Ms. Sakai were expatriates during all of 2012 and received expatriate benefits commensurate with market practice in Korea.
+Messrs.
+YJ Kim, T. Kim and Park and Ms. Sakai were expatriates during 2014.
+Messrs.
+YJ Kim, T. Kim and Park and Ms. Sakai were also expatriates during 2013.
+Messrs.
+YJ Kim, T. Kim and Park and Ms. Sakai received expatriate benefits commensurate with market practice in Korea.
 These benefits, which were determined on an individual basis, included housing allowances, relocation allowances, insurance premiums, reimbursement for the use of a car, home leave flights, living expenses, tax equalization payments and tax advisory services, each as we deemed appropriate.

 In addition, pursuant to the Employee Retirement Benefit Security Act, certain executive officers resident in Korea with one or more years of service are entitled to severance benefits upon the termination of their employment for any reason.
 For purposes of this section, we call this benefit "statutory severance."
 The base statutory severance is approximately one month of base salary per year of service.
-Mr. Hwang, Ms. Sakai and Mr. Kim accrue statutory severance.
+Messrs.
+YJ Kim, J. Kim, T. Kim and Hwang and Ms. Sakai accrued statutory severance in 2014.